 The bulk of Virginia blue crabs are harvested from the Chesapeake Bay, an estuary famous for the crustacean.
-Virginia commercial fishermen harvest top quality blue crabs using baited pots and trotlines.
+Virginia commercial fishermen harvest top quality blue crabs using baited pots, trotlines, and other gear.

 Soft shelled crabs are another Virginia delicacy.
 These crabs are harvested as “peeler crabs” and kept in tanks until they shed their hard shell.
-They can be served in a number of ways but the most popular meal is simply breaded and fried soft crabs served on a sandwich bun.
+They can be served in a number of dishes but the most popular meal is breaded and fried soft crabs served on a sandwich bun.

 Virginia is one of the leading U.S. states for landings of sea scallops.
 These open ocean shellfish are arguably among the best tasting of all seafood.
 Sea scallops are harvested and processed at sea, then rushed to market.